Storms packing high winds cause damage in Indiana, Arkansas

 MOORESVILLE, Ind.
-(AP) — Severe storms with high winds, rain, hail and possible tornadoes moved across the Midwest and caused damage to dozens of homes in parts of Indiana and Arkansas, authorities said.
+(AP) — Severe storms with high winds, hail and possible tornadoes swept across the Midwest and caused damage to dozens of homes and businesses in parts of Indiana and Arkansas, authorities said.

-A few injuries were reported following Wednesday night’s storms and the threat of more serve weather was forecast for the coming days throughout much of the United States.
+A few injuries were reported following Wednesday night’s storms and the threat of more severe weather was forecast for the coming days throughout much of the United States.

-In the central Indiana community of Mooresville, about 15 miles (24 kilometers) southwest of Indianapolis, bricks were scattered in the street in downtown and traffic was blocked by debris.
+In the central Indiana community of Mooresville, about 15 miles (24 kilometers) southwest of Indianapolis, bricks were scattered along the town’s main downtown thoroughfare and traffic was blocked by debris.
 Police Officer Brock A. Chipman told WISH-TV that the storm knocked the second story off a two-story vacant building, and one woman was slightly injured after power lines fell on her car.

+Indiana’s stay-at-home order amid the coronavirus pandemic likely kept people out of danger as the storms moved through, tearing roofs off some buildings and damaging downtown storefronts, said Division Chief John Robinson of the Mooresville Fire Department.

+“We have some small restaurants downtown here and folks would be in those under normal circumstances.
+Luckily, because of the virus everyone was gone.
+Honestly, that’s sort of a blessing,” Robinson told WXIN-TV.

-More than 100,000 utility customers in Indiana lost power following the storms.
+More than 100,000 utility customers in Indiana lost power following the storms across central and southern Indiana.
+About 62,000 remained without power as of 7:30 a.m.
+Thursday, with Duke Energy reporting 47,000 lingering outages and Indianapolis Power & Light with more than 14,000.

 The National Weather Service in Indianapolis said it planned to work with emergency managers on Thursday to determine the need for any storm surveys.
 Storm damage also was reported in the central Indiana community of Whiteland, as well as elsewhere in the state.